EN 50121 General Railway Environmental Testing Lab Requirements

 Summary of EN 50121 Environmental Railway Applications testing

 The EN 50121-1 compliance testing standard outlines the structure of all EN 50121 testing methods.
-Phenomena excluded from this type of testing are Nuclear EM pulse, abnormal operating conditions, and the induction effects of direct lightning strike.
+Phenomena excluded from this type of testing are Nuclear EM pulse, abnormal operating conditions, and the induction effects of a direct lightning strike.

 Scope of EN 50121 Railway System Environmental Testing